-We know Mobovoi very well for wearable solutions equipped with WearOS operating system, made available to all users at affordable prices without sacrificing quality.
-Among the most popular and particular products of the Asian brand we find the TicWatch Pro 4G which introduces a real revolution in the field of WearOS smartwatches, which generally sin on the autonomy side, by engineering a double display, which if necessary allows you to switch from a display to colors to a monochrome LCD, emulating the old digital watches (Casio style).
-This solution allows us to save many mAh of battery, a brilliant solution that caught the attention of JerryRigEverything, which shows us what is hidden at the hardware level on this TicWatch Pro 4G.
+Mobvoi we know it very well for wearable solutions equipped with the WearOS operating system, made available to all users at affordable prices without sacrificing quality.
+Among the most popular and particular products of the Asian brand we find the TicWatch Pro 4G which introduces a real revolution in the field of WearOS smartwatches, which generally lack on the autonomy side, engineering a double display, which if necessary allows you to switch from a color display to a monochrome LCD one, emulating old digital watches (Casio style) .
+This solution allows us to save many mAh of battery, a truly brilliant solution that caught the attention of JerryRigEverything, who shows us what is hidden at the hardware level on this TicWatch Pro 4G.

 TicWatch Pro 4G stripped from the JerryRigEverything teardown